Bodyweight Shoulder Exercises Vs Equipment Exercises

 It is a very technical exercise but also easy to implement, very useful to bring the whole shoulder complex to full development and balance, as the rear delts and traps are often neglected in comparison to the front delts.

 How Long To Progress With Bodyweight Shoulder Exercises?

 Progressive overload is the name of the game when it comes to any form of resistance, be it bodyweight or equipment resistance.
 Muscles do not know whether resistance comes from your own body or some external gadget.

 Providing that you workout regularly with good form and small incremental steps, ideal progression should be equivalent whether you use gear or just bodyweight exercises.

-However, in real world things do not work quite as we would expect on paper, as other factors may chime in to twist the expected results, for better or worse.
+However, in the real world, things do not work quite as we would expect on paper, as other factors may chime in to twist the expected results, for better or worse.

-In case of bodyweight exercises or calisthenics, there is undeniably a bit longer “apprenticeship” phase, particularly for the more advanced exercises.
-Resistance and execution on free weights and machines are very easy to manipulate.
+In the case of bodyweight exercises or calisthenics, there is undeniably a bit longer “apprenticeship” phase, particularly for the more advanced exercises.
+Resistance and execution of free weights and machines are very easy to manipulate.

 However, bodyweight exercises require an initial period of “running in” just to be able to understand how shifting body position and changing leverage even just a little can have a profound effect on resistance intensity.

 With bodyweight exercises, it is not as easy as adding a 5lb plate on the barbell because a simple change in hand position one or two-inch away can lead to a 50lbs change of level of resistance, hence the need to develop a “feel” for the intensity right for your fitness levels.